garylirocks/quickrefs/azure-sql.markdown

 - Failover Cluster Instance can be built on **shared disk or file storage**
 - For backup, **blob** (Standard HDD) is ok

+Disk striping steps:

+- Create a storage pool
+- Create a virtual disk using stripe layout
+- Create a volume

 ### Constrained cores

 - SQL Server licenses are based on number of cores